divya-mehra/dhwebdev-s25/README.md

+## What This Repository Contains
-These are exercises from class that don't exist on CodePen.
+Here you can find exercises from class that don't already exist on CodePen.